 Fortunate to grow up on a farm, I spent my childhood riding and helping on the farm.
 On leaving school, I set up my own yard training horses at home, competing professionally initially as an event rider but then pure dressage and I qualified as a coach.
 My camera was never far from my side and in 2010 after a lucky break I was offered the chance to work for Badminton Horse Trials.

-I now combine freelance coaching with freelance photography and some website development.
+I now combine freelance photography with website development and still coach freelance.
 I built, own and run the Hereford Equestrian website - www.herefordequestrian.co.uk established in 2003."